-To commemorate and celebrate the contributions to our nation made by people of African descent, American historian Carter G. Woodson established Black History Week.
-The first celebration occurred on Feb.
-12, 1926.
-For many years, the second week of February was set aside for this celebration to coincide with the birthdays of abolitionist/editor Frederick Douglass and Abraham Lincoln.
-In 1976, as part of the nation’s bicentennial, the week was expanded to a month.
-Since then, U.S. presidents have proclaimed February as National African-American History Month.
+To commemorate and celebrate the contributions to our nation made by people of African descent, American historian Carter G. Woodson established Black History Week (then called “Negro History Week”) nearly a century ago.
+The event was first celebrated during the second week of February 1926, selected because it coincides with the birthdays of both Abraham Lincoln (February 12) and abolitionist/writer Frederick Douglass (February 14).
+That week would continue to be set aside for the event until 1976 when, as part of the nation’s bicentennial, it was expanded to a month.
+Since then, U.S. presidents have proclaimed February as National Black History Month.

 The following facts are made possible by the invaluable responses to the U.S. Census Bureau’s surveys.
 We appreciate the public’s cooperation as we continuously measure America’s people, places and economy.

-Note: References to the black population in this publication is to single-race black people (“black alone”) unless otherwise noted.
+Note: References to the Black population in this publication refer to single-race Black people (“Black alone”) unless otherwise noted.

-The black population, either alone or in combination with one or more races, in the United States in 2018.
+The Black or African American alone or in combination population in the United States in 2020.

-The percentage of African-Americans age 25 and older with a high school diploma or higher in 2018.
+The percentage of African Americans age 25 and older with a high school diploma or higher in 2020.

-The percentage of the employed black population age 16 and older working in management, business, science and arts occupations in 2018.
+The percentage of the employed Black population ages 16 and older working in management, business, science and arts occupations in 2019.

-See a detailed profile on the black population from the 2018 American Community Survey.
+See a detailed profile on the Black population from the 2019 American Community Survey.
 Statistics include:

 The following is a list of observances typically covered by the Census Bureau’s Facts for Features series: